Wrongful Death Attorneys for Children and the Elderly

 Loss of companionship is always difficult to equate with monetary damages, but the loss of monetary contributions can be a bit easier to determine.
 If your loved one had a surviving spouse who was dependent upon his or her pension, and this pension plan does not have survivorship benefits, damages can be claimed to alleviate this loss of income.
 The courts do try to account for guidance, companionship and affection lost, as well as any pain or suffering the decedent may have experienced, but in the cases of elderly people, age is included as a determining factor for many of these calculations.

 Calculating Wrongful Death Damages For A Child

-When a minor (under 18) child dies, typically the only family members who can seek damages in a wrongful death suit are the mother, legal or acknowledged father, and adoptive parents.
-If you care for a child but he or she is not considered legally to be your child, it is typically extremely difficult to claim any wrongful death damages.
+When a minor child (under 18) dies, typically the only family members who can seek damages in a wrongful death suit are the mother, legal or acknowledged father or adoptive parents.
+If you care for a child, but he or she is not considered legally to be your child, it is typically extremely difficult to claim any wrongful death damages.

-Typically wrongful death damages for children are simply calculated based on your loss of companionship, and in Illinois this also extends to viable unborn children and stillbirth children.
-However, if the child was an adult, or was contributing monetarily to the home, these circumstances are also considered by the court.
-However, If your adult child was married, this may make matters more difficult for the parents to receive damages.
+Typically, wrongful death damages for children are simply calculated based on your loss of companionship, and in Illinois, this also extends to viable unborn children and stillbirth children.
+If the child was an adult or was contributing monetarily to the home, however, the court also considers these circumstances.
+But if an adult child was married, it may be more difficult for parents to receive damages.

-The best way to judge the possible damages for your wrongful death case after losing an elderly family member or child is to consult an attorney.
-Our wrongful death lawyers have experience handling complex cases, and can help talk through the process and possibilities for your family.
-Call 312-445-9034 or 888-837-3275 toll free today to schedule a free consultation.
+The best way to judge possible damages for your wrongful death case after losing an elderly family member or child is to consult an attorney.
+Our wrongful death lawyers have experience handling complex cases and can help talk through the process and possibilities for your family.
+Call (312) 781-1977 today to schedule a free consultation.